White House Farm murders: Health

 Sheila's mental health continued to decline, with episodes of banging her head against walls.
 In 1983 her family doctor referred her to Hugh Ferguson, the psychiatrist who had treated June.
 Ferguson said Sheila was in an agitated state, paranoid and psychotic.
 She was admitted to St Andrew's Hospital, a private psychiatric facility, where Ferguson diagnosed a schizoaffective disorder.
 After Sheila was discharged in September 1983, he continued seeing her as an out-patient and concluded that his first diagnosis had been mistaken.
 Ferguson now believed that she had schizophrenia and began treating her with trifluoperazine, an antipsychotic drug.

 Ferguson wrote that Sheila believed the devil had given her the power to project evil onto others, and that she could make her sons have sex and cause violence with her.
 She called them the "devil's children", the phrase June had used of Sheila, and said she believed she was capable of murdering them or of getting them to kill others.
 She spoke about suicide, although the court heard that Ferguson did not regard her as a suicide risk.

-Sheila was re-admitted to St Andrew's in March 1985, five months before the murders, after a psychotic episode in which she believed herself to be in direct communication with God and that certain people, including her boyfriend, were trying to hurt or kill her.
+Sheila was readmitted to St Andrew's in March 1985, five months before the murders, after a psychotic episode in which she believed herself to be in direct communication with God and that certain people, including her boyfriend, were trying to hurt or kill her.
 She was discharged four weeks later, and as an out-patient received a monthly injection of haloperidol, an antipsychotic drug that has a sedative effect.
 From that point, the twins lived all or most of the time with Colin in Kilburn.
 According to Jeremy, the family discussed placing the boys in daytime foster care over dinner on the night of the murders, with little response from Sheila.

 Despite Sheila's erratic mental state, Ferguson told the court that the kind of violence necessary to commit the murders was not consistent with his view of her.
 In particular, he said he did not believe she would have killed her father or children, because her difficult relationship was confined to her mother.
 Colin said the same: that, despite her tendency to throw things and sometimes hit him, she had never harmed the children.
 June's sister, Pamela Boutflour, testified that Sheila was not a violent person and that she had never known her to use a gun; June's niece, Ann Eaton, told the court that Sheila did not know how to use one.
 Jeremy disputed this, telling police on the night of the shooting, as they stood outside the house, that he and Sheila had gone target shooting together.
 He acknowledged later that he had not seen her fire a gun as an adult.